 Steven M. Nowick is a Professor of Computer Science and Electrical Engineering at Columbia University.
-He is also Chair of the Computer Engineering Program (2008-2013), which he co-founded in 1994.
+He was also Chair of the Computer Engineering Program (2008-2013), which he co-founded in 1994.
 He received a Ph.D. in Computer Science from Stanford University in 1993, and a B.A. from Yale University.
 His main research area is on design methodologies and CAD tools for synthesis and optimization of asynchronous and mixed-timing (i.e. interfacing multiple clocked and/or asynchronous domains) digital systems.
-His current projects include: scalable networks-on-chip (NoC's) for shared-memory parallel processors and embedded systems, ultra-low-energy digital systems, low-power and robust global communication, and fault tolerance.
+His current projects include: scalable networks-on-chip (NoC's) for shared-memory parallel processors and embedded systems, ultra-low-energy digital systems, low-power and robust global communication, computer-aided design, and fault tolerance.

 Dr. Nowick is an IEEE Fellow (2009).
 He received an Alfred P. Sloan Research Fellowship (1995, one of 10 awardees in all areas of computer science), an NSF CAREER Award (1995), and an NSF Research Initiation Award (RIA) (1993).
 He also received several Best Paper Awards: IEEE International Conference on Computer Design (both in 1991 and 2012) and the IEEE Async Symposium (2000).